hock/SupplyStudiesSyllabus/syllabus.markdown

 Computational Production
 ========================
-*   **Ned Rossiter, "[Locative Media as Logistical Media: Situating Infrastructure and the Governance of Labor in Supply-Chain Capitalism](http://nedrossiter.org/?p=380)," in Gerard Goggin and Rowan Wilken, eds., _Locative Media_ (New York: Routledge, 2014) and also "[Materialities of Software: Logistics, Labour, Infrastructure](http://nedrossiter.org/?p=387)," in P. L. Arthur & K. Bode (Eds.), _Advancing Digital Humanities: Research, Methods, Theories_ (Berlin: Springer, 2014).**
+*   **Ned Rossiter, "[Locative Media as Logistical Media: Situating Infrastructure and the Governance of Labor in Supply-Chain Capitalism](http://nedrossiter.org/?p=380)," in Gerard Goggin and Rowan Wilken, eds., _Locative Media_ (New York: Routledge, 2014) and also "[Materialities of Software: Logistics, Labour, Infrastructure](http://nedrossiter.org/?p=387)," in P. L. Arthur &amp; K. Bode (Eds.), _Advancing Digital Humanities: Research, Methods, Theories_ (Berlin: Springer, 2014).**
 	"This work recasts locative media as logistical media.
 It is interested in how logistical infrastructure is made soft through ERP systems designed to govern the global movement of people, finance and things.
 Questions of securitization, control, coordination, algorithmic architectures, protocols and parameters are among those relevant to a theory of logistical media--bringing logistics, software and infrastructure together in order to elaborate the conceptual and empirical qualities of what John Durham Peters elusively terms 'logistical media.'"
 *   **Benjamin Bratton, _The Stack: On Software and Sovereignty_ (Cambridge: MIT Press, 2015).**